dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_server_config_profile.rst

     If ``AHCI``, this option exports or imports EventFilters configuration from the SCP file.

-    If ``PCIeSSD``, this option exports or imports System configuration from the SCP file.
+    If ``PCIeSSD``, this option exports or imports PCIeSSD configuration from the SCP file.

     When *command* is ``export`` or ``import`` *target* with multiple components is supported only on iDRAC9 with firmware 6.10.00.00 and above.